 Winter in Tasmania is quite brutal (by Aussie standards) but undeniably beautiful.
 Temperatures drop far below zero in many parts of the state and rain and heavy wind is prevalent.
 Keep in mind that Tassie Winter tends to kick in later than the rest of Australia.
 Taswegians have told me that the coldest months usually fall in August and September, which is technically early spring!

-Tasmania Travel Packing List: Some Essentials
+Tasmania Travel Packing List

 - A Good Hardshell (waterproof jacket)